 flamboyant display of red flowers it is in addition also commonly known as

-Flamboyant and Red Flame.
+Flame of the Forest, and Red Flame.
 It is a popular ornamental tree, prized for its large,

 attractive flowers, which have four spreading red petals and a fifth, slightly